createcandle/configuration-files/boot/firmware/readme.txt

 hostname.txt 			# The word inside this file will become the hostname.
 Must be one single word in lower case.

 # RECOVERY OPTIONS
-By default starting the recovery partition starts the update process, but this can be overridden:
+By default booting into the recovery partition starts the update process, but this can be overridden:

 candle_update.txt		# If it exists, then this file will be renamed to candle_update.sh and run as a script.
 Also, the normal update process is not run. candle_recovery_type.txt        # The contents of this file overrides the recovery type.
 Set its contents to the word "nothing" to boot into recovery and do nothing. candle_stay_in_recovery.txt     #  The recovery system will normally automaticallty reboot after the update is done.
-With this it stays in recovery so you can inspect things.
+It stays in recovery so you can inspect things.

 # TOOLS
-A lot of these 'restore' methods will be phased out.
-It's recommended to use the recovery partition instead, and simply replace a malfunctioning system partition.

-restore_boot_backup.txt 	# Will try to restore some fundamental files to older backed-up versions (if the backups exist).
-Deprecated. restore_controller_backup.txt 	# Will try to restore the Candle Controller software (if the backups exist).
-Deprecated. force_controller_rebuild.txt 	# Will download the very latest version of the Candle Controller and build it from scratch.
-This takes a long time.
-Deprecated. generate_debug.txt 		# Will generate a file called debug.txt which contains details about the state of the system. generate_raspinfo.txt 		# Will generate a file called raspinfo.txt which contains details about the operating system. candle_forget_wifi.txt		# Will clear the currently stored wifi details (ssid, password) on the next boot.
+generate_debug.txt 		# Will generate a file called debug.txt which contains details about the state of the system. generate_raspinfo.txt 		# Will generate a file called raspinfo.txt which contains details about the operating system. candle_forget_wifi.txt		# Will clear the currently stored wifi details (ssid, password) on the next boot.